provenance-io/provenance-docs/docs/discover/dapps.md

-# Ecosystem dApps and Solutions
+# Ecosystem dApps and Services

 ## dApps